JulStrat/yxml/yxml.md

 `yxml_parse()`, calling this function at any other time may not give the correct results.
 This function should **NOT** be used on strings other than `x->elem`, `x->attr` or `x->pi`.

+# Encoding considerations

+Yxml operates on bytes and assumes that the input XML document has been encoded in an ASCII-compatible encoding (i.e. byte values below 128 are interpreted as ASCII).
+Beyond that, yxml does **not** validate that the input XML document conforms to any specific encoding - in this sense it follows the garbage-in-garbage-out principle.
+All strings returned by the yxml API will have the same encoding as the input XML document, with the exception of character references outside of the ASCII character range: those are encoded and returned as UTF-8 strings.

+If character encoding matters to your application (it likely does), you should either make sure that the input XML document as a whole is valid UTF-8 or you should perform UTF-8 validation on individual strings returned by the yxml API.
+The former approach is the safest and easiest, but the latter approach allows you to still extract useful information out of a document with an invalid encoding.